 1. Conditions for apartment rental allocation from Bjarg Housing Foundation:

 1.1.
-Only members of Icelandic Confederation of Labour (ASI) affiliates or the Federation of State and Municipal Employees (BSRB) for the last 24 months and active in the employment market are eligible for an allocation.
+Only members of Icelandic Confederation of Labour (ASI) affiliates or the Federation of State and Municipal Employees (BSRB) for at least 21 out of the last 24 months and active in the employment market are eligible for an allocation.
 Members who are temporarily unemployed for up to 12 months due to maternity/paternity leave or illness maintain their rights.
 Students who are also active in the employment market, having an independent right to apply for apartments from student housing foundations according to their rules, do not have a simultaneous right at Bjarg during their studies, notwithstanding article 4.10.